amfairley/adamiani/README.md

 **index.html Errors and Alerts**

 There is an alert for a redundant link in the RSVP button of the hero text, as there is already a link to the RSVP page in the navigation bar.
-However having this extra link is intentionally and will offer good user experience to a first time user using the website to RSVP.
+However having this extra link is intentional and will offer good user experience to a first time user using the website to RSVP.

 **about_us.html Errors and Alerts**